Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 You’ve heard the statistics.
 It costs five times more to gain a new customer than it does to retain one.

-But that’s often not our focus.
-We’re all about the new.
+But that’s often not where businesses focus.
+Most are all about finding new customers.

 Let’s change that and focus on retaining customers.